GENI-NSF/geni-tools/README-stitching.txt

 }}}
  - `--useExoSM`: Try to use the ExoGENI ExoSM for ExoGENI reservations.
 If we get an individual ExoGENI rack URL for an aggregate, then try to use the ExoSM URL.
+This is inconsistent with `--noExoSM` or `--noEGStitching`; ExoGENI stitching wil be used where applicable.
+For this to work, your
-For this to work, your `omni_config`  or the base aggregate nicknames must have an entry for the ExoGENI rack that specifies the URN and URL, as well as an entry for the ExoSM.
+ `omni_config`  or the base aggregate nicknames must have an entry for the ExoGENI rack that specifies the URN and URL, as well as an entry for the ExoSM.
  - `--noEGStitching`: Force use of GENI stitching (send the request to the SCS), and not ExoGENI stitching between EG aggregates.
+This is inconsistent with `--useExoSM`.

 Other options you should not need to use:
  - `--fileDir`: Save _all_ files to this directory, and not the usual